List of 40 Famous Forests in India to visit

 Salim Ali Bird Sanctuary Entrance

-Where is Salim Ali Bird Sanctuary Located
+Where is the Salim Ali Bird Sanctuary Located

 Dr Salim Ali Bird Sanctuary is on the southern part of Chorao island in the Mandovi River in Goa and covers an area of 440 acres.

-How to reach Salim Ali Bird Sanctuary
+How to reach the Salim Ali Bird Sanctuary

 The only way to reach the Bird Sanctuary is by ferry from Ribander.
 The nearest railway station and airport are at the state capital, Panaji, a 15-minute drive from the ferry station.